How can we help you?

 Select an arbitrary range of adjacent cells

-To select an arbitrary range of adjacent cells, use one of the following methods:
+To select an arbitrary range of adjacent cells with the mouse, use one of the following methods:

 Move the cursor to the first cell in the desired range.
 Hold down the left mouse button and drag the cursor to the last cell of the range.
+While holding down the left mouse button, a tooltip about the size of the selected area is displayed in the range field.
 Release the left mouse button.

 Select the first cell of the desired range.
 Hold the Shift key pressed and select the last cell of the range.